 That said, early on, you will have to rely on tiny robots for the most part.
 This may seem like a chore given their sluggish movement, but I actually found them to be quite an interesting idea if nothing else.
 They’re able to go places you can’t after all, and death will simply delay them a few seconds, as more often than not, they’ll respawn nearby.
 How’s that for cost-efficient puzzle-solving tools?
 Send a robot to do a man’s job – safer that way!

-Now, most obstacles in Teslagrad have a direct connection to magnetism (get it?), and the polarity is indicated by either a blue or red color.
-This is used for a variety of tasks, like pushing boxes, moving platforms, floating through thin air, and my personal favorite, traveling by way of magnetic fields.
+Now, most obstacles in Teslagrad have a direct connection to magnetism (get it?), and the polarity is indicated by either a blue or red colour.
+This is used for a variety of tasks, like pushing boxes, moving platforms, floating through thin air, and my personal favourite, travelling by way of magnetic fields.
 Pick up some blue and head into one, you’ll see what I mean.
 As I’m sure you’ve figured out by now, red does the exact opposite, letting you use its repulsion to ‘levitate’.
-Do be careful however, for you’ll often use this to cross hazardous gaps, and mid-air movements tend to be less than precise.
+Do be careful, however, for you’ll often use this to cross hazardous gaps, and mid-air movements tend to be less than precise.

 While a failed jump is annoying, especially since it often leads to death, the feeling of pulling off a spectacular stunt can be downright amazing.
 As such, it’s a darn shame there aren’t many places for such acrobatics.
 Quickly teleporting through lightning barriers to then be pulled upwards by magnetism, after which I’d dash towards another, hoping to reach the gate about to close… crazy stuff!